stevezhangzA/stephenzhang.github.io/_pages/about.md

 ## 🌱 Currently Working On

-- Quant Finance (Alpha)
+- Quantitative Alpha Research
 - Machine Learning

 ---

-⭐ Feel free to connect with me if you want to share me with internships.
+⭐ Feel free to connect with me for research collaboration or internship opportunities.